Triangular Automata: The 256 Elementary Cellular Automata of the 2D Plane: Abstract

 \section{Abstract}

-Triangular Automata (TA) stands for cellular automata in the triangular grid.
-This work focuses on the simplest type of TA called Elementary Triangular Automata (ETA).
+Cellular automata on the triangular grid are here referred to as Triangular Automata (TA).
+This paper focuses on the simplest class of TA, called Elementary Triangular Automata (ETA).
 They are argued to be the two-dimensional counterpart of Wolfram's Elementary Cellular Automata.
-Conceptual and computational tools for their study are presented along with an initial analysis.
-The paper is accompanied by a website where the results can be explored interactively\footnote{Website: \href{https://paulcousin.github.io/triangular-automata}{paulcousin.github.io/triangular-automata}}.
-The source code is available in the form of a Mathematica package\footnote{Package demonstration: \href{https://paulcousin.github.io/triangular-automata-mathematica}{paulcousin.github.io/triangular-automata-mathematica}}.
+Conceptual and computational tools for their study are presented, along with an initial analysis.
+This paper is accompanied by a website\footnote{Website: \href{https://triangular-automata.net}{https://triangular-automata.net}} where the results can be explored interactively.
+The source code is available in the form of a Mathematica package\footnote{Package demonstration: \href{https://triangular-automata.net/code}{https://triangular-automata.net/code}}.

 \keywords{cellular automata, triangular grid, dynamical systems, complexity.}